 Why do we say this?
-And what does is mean for staffing of the future, in client market research departments and in research companies?
+And what does it mean for staffing of the future, in client market research departments and in research companies?

 Three major forces are driving change in future staffing needs, and market research is rapidly approaching what Andy Grove of Intel called a “strategic inflection point” in his famous book Only the Paranoid Survive.

-Force 2: A river of information beyond traditional market research data is rapidly coming on stream (e.g. social media, web analytics, and location-based data); information synthesis and knowledge management will become critical to the survival of MR departments, and will offer huge opportunity for innovative research companies.
+A river of information beyond traditional market research data is rapidly coming on stream (e.g. social media, web analytics, and location-based data); information synthesis and knowledge management will become critical to the survival of MR departments and will offer a huge opportunity for innovative research companies.

 Force 1 drives the need for people with management consulting skills, and for polymaths (think Leonardo da Vinci and Theodore Roosevelt).
 Force 2 drives the need for polymaths and analytical specialists.
 Force 3 drives the need for a wide range of specialists.
 The vast majority of specialists will work for research companies.